 This was indeed a pretty good quarter, and if it had not been for Wilma it would have been even better.
 Wilma caused our hurricane bill to increase by $400 million.
-Without Wilma, Berkshire Hathaway would have had an underwriting gain of $1.180 billion in fourth quarter.
+Without Wilma, Berkshire Hathaway first quarter 2006 would have had an underwriting gain of $1.180 billion in the fourth quarter.
 For a comparison, let’s look at the first quarter of last year.

 Underwriting Gain = $492 million.